 In the episode, we addressed issues such as:

-Enjoy the episode below (it’s in two parts, part two coming shortly) and read on further for a few more thoughts about the IDW and why I think it’s important.
+Enjoy the episode below (it's in two parts) and read on further for a few more thoughts about the IDW and why I think it's important. -Luke from Thunk Tank Podcast

 If you enjoy our blog/podcast, I hope you’ll consider supporting us on Patreon by clicking here.